Last Updated -

 Key growth drivers include:

-2. Advertising as a margin lever
+2. Advertising as a stronger profit lever

 3. Commerce Platform expansion beyond the marketplace